SUNET/inmor/changelog.d/20251218_101731_kushal_forced_metadata.md

 ### Added

-- Applying any forced metadata in subordinate statement #95
+- Applying any forced metadata in subordinate statement #95.
+- TA now applies metadata from authoriy in resolve endpoint #96.

 <!--
 ### Changed